How secure is online banking?

 The links provided in these emails though take you to a spoofed version of your bank's website - one which the criminals control - where they can record everything you type.
 They then simply re-use your password and log in to your real account.

-To avoid becoming a victim it helps to remember the following (we also have several pages dedicated to spotting phishing emails):
+To avoid becoming a victim it helps to remember the following (we also have several pages dedicated to how to spot a phishing email):

 - Never trust an email or text message just because it claims to be from your bank.
 That may sound obvious, but with our busy lives it can be easy to let our guard down.
 Whilst these emails are sent at random, every so often you'll receive one that by chance will look to have come from your bank.